enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 Similar to the site, we must also configure a view for the country

 #.
 From the Live Edit panel to the right, select "Hello Region" (this "pretty" name comes from the page xml configuration file).
 #.
+Open the context panel (activated from the hamburger button in the toolbar).
-In the panel on the right, click the "Insert" tab and drag a "Part" into the box on the page.
-If the panel is not visible, click the hamburger menu (three horizontal bars) on the top-right of the page.
+#.
+Under the "Insert" tab, drag a "Part" into the box on the page.
 #.
 A new dropdown option will appear.
 Select the "country" part.
 #.
 Save